 Averages and ranges for the same relationships can be found here.

 The methodology for this tool is the same as for other relationship prediction tools at this site.
-For more information about the methodology and discoveries associated with this tool, please click here.
+For more information about the science of AYPR predictions, please click here.
 For information about why this automatic tool is better than more difficult methods, or to see how you could get even more out of the AYPR tool, click here.

 The probabilities on this page assume no endogamy, however the effects of endogamy will likely be slight compared to some of the highest results possible from the AYPR tool.
 These probabilities are also unweighted by proportions in the population, although population weights would likely be a great idea for parents who are distant cousins to each other.